MrLokesh161/NATS-Trading-Microservices/README.md

-Microservices Trading System
+# Microservices Trading System

-# Project Overview
+## Project Overview

-This project consists of multiple microservices that work together to handle trading operations.
+This project is a microservices-based trading system composed of several services that communicate through NATS.
 The architecture includes:

-- **Gateway Service**: Provides an API for order creation and serves as the entry point for client requests.
+- **Gateway Service**: An API gateway that accepts client order requests and interacts with NATS and WebSocket clients.
 - **Order Service**: Publishes order creation events to NATS.
-- **Trade Stream Service**: Subscribes to order completion events and provides real-time updates via WebSocket.
+- **Trade Stream Service**: Listens for order completion events and provides real-time updates via WebSocket.
-- **Broker Service**: Processes and logs order completion events.
+- **Broker Service**: Processes, logs, and acknowledges order completion events.

 ## Prerequisites

-Make sure you have the following installed:
+Before getting started, ensure you have the following installed:

-- Go 1.20 or higher
+- **Go 1.20 or higher**
-- Docker (for running NATS server)
+- **Docker** (to run the NATS server)

-Also, ensure that a NATS server instance is running.
+Make sure a NATS server instance is running before you start the services.

 ## Getting Started

-1. Clone the Repository
+### 1. Clone the Repository

+Clone the repository to your local machine:

 ```sh
 git clone <repository-url>
 cd <repository-directory>
 ```

-2. Set Up the Go Modules
+### 2. Set Up Go Modules

 Navigate to each service directory and initialize the Go modules: